Before we launch 26.1, a new podcast about education, we wanted to teach you how to create your own podcast.

 Here is Alex Blumberg's course that I referenced: https://www.creativelive.com/courses/power-your-podcast-storytelling-alex-blumberg

-For these interviews you need the right audio set up.
+For these interviews, you need the right audio set up.
 I have used the same system the Planet Money team uses (DR100) but recently I've shifted to the smaller DR40.
-Either of devices will work for 98% of those of us who are not recording for a national publication like NPR.
+Either device will work for 98% of those of us who are not recording for a national publication like NPR.

 Tascam DR40 - http://a.co/jiXOXQw

 The DR40 device rocks.
 Uses an SD card (64MB to 2GB), SDHC card (4GB to 32GB), SDXC card (up to 128GB) so don't try to use anything higher because it won't format.
 The total recording time with 32gb is around 50 hours.
 I bring two 32gb SD cards with me.

 You will need two lengths of XLR cords: around 3 feet and 15 feet.
 Don't go cheap on your cords, they actually have a huge impact on the audio quality.
 I spent about $30 on the short and $100 on the long cord. https://www.guitarcenter.com/Livewire/Advantage-XLR-Microphone-Cable.gc

 Audio Technica Condensor Microphone (Shotgun Mic):